10XGenomics/enclone/README.md

 # enclone

-`enclone` is a computational tool for studying immunology.
+`enclone` is a computational tool for studying the adaptive immune system in humans and other vertebrate species.  `enclone` and this page are targeted at immunologists, but if you're simply curious, there's nothing to stop you from downloading and playing with it.

 The mission of `enclone` is to:

 **Find and display the clonotypes within single cell VDJ datasets: groups of T and B cells having the same fully rearranged common ancestor.**